ChainAgnostic/namespaces/tvm/caip2.md

   }
 }

-// Using the GraphQL endpoint of TON mainnet:
+// Using the GraphQL endpoint of TON mainnet (-239):
 // https://dton.io/graphql

 // Request